Marjory Gosset: Sporting career

 After another gap of nine years Mrs Gosset joined the Optimists Hockey Club, for which she played until the early 1930s, by which time she was over fifty years old.

 In addition to her playing career Marjory was a selector for the Leinster Hockey Association and Ireland and honorary secretary for the Umpires Association.
 She also served the Girl Guides movement as a commissioner and in other roles.

-Family
+Personal life and death

 Marjory Gosset had three children.
-The eldest, Harry Gosset (1907-1965) was a consultant paediatrician; the second, Bertha Marian Gosset (1909-2004) was a geographer and worked for some time as a nurse; the youngest, Ruth Gosset (1911–1953) married the Oxford mathematician Douglas Roaf and had five children, Dermot, Brigid, Rachel, Jane and Michael Roaf.
+The eldest, Harry Gosset (1907–1965) was a consultant paediatrician; the second, Bertha Marian Gosset (1909–2004) was a geographer and worked for some time as a nurse; the youngest, Ruth Gosset (1911–1953) married the Oxford mathematician Douglas Roaf and had five children, Dermot, Brigid, Rachel, Jane and Michael Roaf.

-Later years

 Marjory Gosset remained vigorous and active until after her mid-eighties, outliving two of her children.
 She died in Oxford in 1965.